Spend a Weekend in Windsor: Cafés, Independent Shops & Riverside Walks

 The Art School

 Located just outside the Windsor town center, The Art School offers regular workshops and classes in a variety of creative disciplines.
 Whether you're into painting, ceramics, or sculpture, this is the perfect place to tap into your inner artist.
 It's a great way to engage with the local creative community, and you can even create your own art piece as a souvenir of your time in Windsor.
-For those who enjoy hands-on, artistic experiences, this is an unexpected and rewarding stop.
+For those who enjoy hands-on, artistic experiences, this is a great suggestion!

 How to Get to Windsor